 Olive oil, chamomile oil, soy oil, jojoba oil, shea butter oil and ginger root oil are some of the few oils that go into making these modern day cleansers.
 Why modern day you ask?
 Well, because just as little as a decade ago, we were surrounded by the myth that oily to combination skin should be left ‘squeaky’ clean, meaning all natural oils stripped off.
 Let alone using an oil cleanser to battle oily skin.
 The oil cleansing method wouldn’t be accepted as an effective way to remove make-up a few years ago and foaming cleansers were the rage.

-However as we progress with time, we learn more about skin and skincare ingredients and understood how we actually need an oil cleanser to draw out ‘oily’ impurities from the surface of the skin – almost acting like a magnetic film attracting all make-up, impurities and bacteria.
-Most people like to use the oil cleansing method as a double cleanse, where the first layer is used to get rid of superficial make-up and the second cleanse then works at cleansing the skin.
-Therapists never skin this step at Dermalogica Facials in London.
+However, as we progress with time, we learn more about skin and skincare ingredients and understood how we actually need an oil cleanser to draw out ‘oily’ impurities from the surface of the skin – almost acting like a magnetic film attracting all make-up, impurities and bacteria.
+Most people like to use the oil cleansing method as a double cleanse, where the first layer is used to get rid of superficial makeup and the second cleanse then works at cleansing the skin.
+Therapists never skip this step at Dermalogica Facials in London.

 Did you know, the oil cleansing method is the most moisturising way to cleanse facial skin out there, making it a godsend to quench dry-dehydrated skin.
 On the other hand, it’s also great for acne and compromised skin and is also known to help eliminate those blackheads which can be sebaceous filaments.
 For sensitive skin sufferers, the oil cleansing method is great news too because it’s the most gentle way of cleansing the way without any added abrasives or textured micro granules that can aggravate the skin.